moovatom/moovatom-api-ruby-library/README.md

 }
 ```

 The example code above could potentially be the beginning of a controller that is responsible for showing videos.
 It can't display the details of a video that hasn't finished encoding so it uses `get_status()` to update the attributes of a video and then later on it can send a collection of those completed videos to a view.
-Again, this code is just an example - it hasn't been tested in Rails or Rack app.
+Again, this code is just an example - it hasn't been tested in a Rails or Rack app.

 ## Encode